A Daily Guide to Living in Beatitude Menu Button

 The Blessed Mother:

-In imitation of the Blessed Mother, may we live the Truth in word and deed.
+In imitation of the Blessed Mother, we are called to the humility she possessed at the Annunciation.

 Jesus: